cambridge-ceu/csd3/Python/pgsc_calc.md

 This is [report.html](files/report.html)[^report].

-It is handy to have all options of quarto listed here,
+It is handy to have all options of quarto render listed here,

 ```
-quarto render --help

   Usage:   quarto render [input] [args...]
-  Version: 1.3.450
+  Version: 1.4.549

   Description: